Can Media Increase Social Capital?

 Media has an expansive definition.
 It includes any means of mass communication—the internet, broadcasting, television, and publishing.
 From traditional to new and digital, media can bring people together, connecting them with news, facts, discussion, and more.
 However, it can also isolate people from one another.

 Who here has ever opted for a night on the couch with only the TV to keep you company?
-No shame or judgement in that!
+No shame or judgment in that!
 This is great once in a while—we all need some chill time.
 However, if your default is consistently engaging with the media instead of people, it can become a problem.

-We consume media every day, whether we realize it or not—listening to the radio on our way to work, reading the ads that line the streets, watching a TV show to unwind, logging onto social media to check for updates.
+We consume media every day, whether we realize it or not—listening to the radio on our way to work, reading the ads that line the streets, watching a TV show to unwind, and logging onto social media to check for updates.

 At its best, media is a connection point.
 It spreads information within society, engages people, and encourages participation.
 These connections improve one’s social capital.